Primary AuthorNina Evason,

 - It is considered bad etiquette to walk whilst eating.

-- For Malays: It is common practice to eat with one's hands or with a spoon and fork.
+- Malay Meals: It is common practice to eat with one's hands or with a spoon and fork.
 Generally, pork is avoided.

-- For Malaysian Chinese: Common eating utensils are spoons and forks, or chopsticks.
+- Malaysian Chinese Meals: Common eating utensils are spoons and forks, or chopsticks.
 Do not leave chopsticks in the rice bowl or place them vertically.
 This is considered bad luck as it is reminiscent of practices regarding incense during mourning.

 - Gifts are given and received with both hands as a sign of respect.